cptmozz/iobroker-powerstream/README.md

 # Ecoflow PowerStream Output Adjustment Script
 This script connects to the Ecoflow cloud and dynamically adjusts the power requirements of the PowerStream Inverter based on real-time household electricity consumption.

-It needs a smart meter interfaced with [ioBroker](https://www.iobroker.net/) to transmit the current house consumption data.
+It requires a smart meter interfaced with [ioBroker](https://www.iobroker.net/) to transmit the current house consumption data.

-## Motivation
+## Automated Power Adjustment
-Direct modifications to the Ecoflow PowerStream functionalities have proven challenging and prone to conflicts, particularly after firmware updates.
 This script offers a practical solution by automatically adjusting household power usage, emulating manual adjustments typically done through the Ecoflow app.

-All other Ecoflow settings and functionalities, including battery management and priority settings, remain unchanged and continue to be managed through the Ecoflow app.
+All other Ecoflow settings and functionalities, including battery management and priority settings, remain unchanged and are managed through the Ecoflow app.

 ## Use Cases
-This script serves as a foundational tool for:
+Besides its primary function, the script serves as a foundational tool for:
 - Developing custom functionalities.
 - Integrating with different smart home automation systems.
 - Extending compatibility with various adapters and microcontrollers.